Ellpeck/TinyLifeWeb/docs/articles/sample_code.md

 ```

 ## Openings
-Openings holes in walls that are usually filled with windows or doors.
+Openings are holes in walls that are usually filled with windows or doors.

 ### Windows
 Here's the code for the Small Wooden Window: